Page loading ... Please wait.

 Blackberry Filling: Place the blackberries in a large bowl and toss with the lemon juice.
 In a small bowl mix together the cornstarch, sugar, and ground cinnamon.
 Gently mix the sugar mixture into the blackberries.
 Remove the chilled pie crust from the fridge.
 Pour the fruit mixture into the prepared pie shell.
 Dot with the tablespoon of butter.

 Lightly brush the rim of the pastry shell with a little cream.
-Starting at the outside edge of the pie, place the cut out pastry circles in a circular pattern on top of the blackberries.
-Brush the pastry circles with cream, making sure the cream does not pool.
+Starting at the outside edge of the pie, place the pastry stars in a circular pattern on top of the blackberries.
+Brush the pastry stars with cream, making sure the cream does not pool.
 Sprinkle with a little sugar, if desired.
+Cover with plastic wrap and place in the refrigerator while you preheat the oven to 425 degrees F (220 degrees C) and place the oven rack in the lower third of the oven.

 Place the pie plate on a large baking sheet and bake the pie for about 25 - 30 minutes and then, if the edges of the pie are browning too much, cover with a foil ring or pie shield.
 Continue to bake the pie for another 15 - 20 minutes or until the crust is a golden brown color and the fruit juices begin to bubble.